 Anyway, the thing is, yesterday I had a call from the person who looks after the readers and presenters for the Talking Newspaper.
 He had had a complaint from one of the listeners.
 She said she wasn’t very happy with a couple of things I had said in the last Alton edition I presented.

 In the interests of balance, these are the two things she complained about:

 - Following a piece about a charity organisation organising a function where people threw powdered coloured paint at each other, I said it sounded like an Indian funeral…actually it’s the Holi Festival.

 - When it came to the birth and deaths, there being no births, I suggested that nine months ago I know what everyone wasn’t doing and it had nothing to do with Christmas.

 Now, perhaps I went a bit far (though not really) but, honestly, I think it a bit rich that on the strength of a single complaint I have been told to tone it down a bit.
 What if there was an objection to my pronunciation of the word yoghurt?
 Or the fact that I rather enjoy cricket?

 Contrarwise, I have been told that the listeners love my chaotic and irreverent style, suggesting I am a breath of fresh air.
 I’ve had people tell me about how dull and stuffy some of the readers are and how much they enjoy reading with me.
 I know at least one presenter who is quite condescending to the listeners because they think they are all a bit dumb or old or…I don’t know what.

 I don’t really care about the others.
 They do what they do and it’s all voluntary so hats off to them.
-It’s like I’m going to tell them to change.
+It’s not like I’m going to tell them to change.
 However, I think a worse crime than suggesting people have sex is to bore the pants off them or talk to them like small children.
 But perhaps that’s just me.
 At least I have a blog where I am free to vent as much as I like.